Frequently Asked Questions

 When the time period expires after you have been served with the appropriate papers, a landlord can start legal action against a tenant.
 When filing these documents, a landlord must have the necessary filing fee.

-Once the complaint and summons are filed with the Real Estate Division staff, a hearing date will be set.
+Once the complaint and summons are filed with the Landlord-Tenant Division staff, a hearing date will be set.
 You are responsible for service of these pleadings.
 Unless you clearly understand the statutory requirements, we recommend you use a Court Officer.

 The complaint form will contain information about the case being brought against the tenant by the landlord, including how much rent is owed.
-The summons will state the case number, the date and time of your hearing at the 36th District Court, and what your rights and responsibilities are.
+The summons will state the case number, the date and time of your hearing and what your rights and responsibilities are.

 What happens when I show up on my court date as either a landlord or a tenant?

 The landlord must provide a completed judgment form and stamped envelope for each tenant in the case, with the court address as the return address.
 Remember, both the landlord and the tenant have the right to have an attorney present during this court hearing and to request a jury trial.
 Evidence, including any witnesses, that you believe would support your case should be with you at the hearing.

 When your case is called, the judge will hear both sides before a ruling is made.
 If possible, the judge will attempt to get both sides to agree as to how to handle the matter.
 This is called a Consent Judgment, and it must be signed by both the landlord and the tenant, as well as the judge.
 If an agreement is not reached, then the judge will make a ruling either in favor of the landlord or the tenant.
 This document will contain the actions necessary by the landlord and/or the tenant to satisfy the court's ruling.